FSCSS Documentation

 }

 The @random() method lets you apply randomized values to CSS properties, enabling dynamic, ever-changing styles without JavaScript.
-When used with @arr(), it becomes a powerful tool for clean and reusable random styling.
+When combined with @arr(), it becomes a powerful tool for reusable random styling.

 @random([value1, value2, value3, ...])